Home » Timber Frame Construction Details » Timber Frame Joints » Timber Frame Corner Joint with Spline and a Tenon

 Timber Frame Corner Joint with Spline and a Tenon

-One of many tricks of the timber framer’s trade, the timber frame corner joint with spline and a tenon, is a great solution to the problem of several timbers coming together at one point.
+One of many tricks of the timber framer’s trade, the timber frame corner joint with spline and a tenon, is an excellent solution to the problem of several timbers coming together at one point.

-There are many instances in timber framing when multiple elements of the frame converge in close proximity to each other.
+Timber framing has many instances when multiple frame elements converge near each other.
 In this case, the tie beam and wall girt both connect to the post at the same spot.
-In order not to take too much wood out of the corner joint, one elegant solution is to use a spline joint on one horizontal member.
+One elegant solution is to use a spline joint on one horizontal member to not take too much wood out of the corner joint.
 The spline is set at the bottom edge of the timber.
 Since the tenon on the adjacent timber is located high on the beam, there is no conflict between the two.
-And the spline joint adds an interesting element to the joinery of the frame.
+The spline joint adds an exciting element to the joinery of the frame.

 1 thought on “Timber Frame Corner Joint with Spline and a Tenon”